Kowal Sentry Integration for Magento 2

 - HTTP and AJAX request tracing,

-- checkout monitoring and order placement flow visibility,
+- checkout and order placement process monitoring,

-- cron monitoring and Sentry check-ins,
+- cron monitoring and check-ins to Sentry,

 - CLI command monitoring,